duneanalytics/docs/docs/data-tables/spellbook/contributing/Adding A Spell/6-configure-alias-and-materialization-strategy.md

 ---
-title: 7. 🎨 Configure Alias and Materialization Strategy
+title: 6. 🎨 Materiliazing Your Models and Naming/Aliasing them
 description: With our Spell’s SQL defined, it’s time to configure our aliases.
 ---

 With our Spell’s SQL defined, it’s time to configure our aliases so we can refer to these files in other Spells and Queries and how we want dbt to materialize our work.

-## dbt materialization
+## Materialize Your Model as a Table

 In dbt, [materializations](https://docs.getdbt.com/docs/build/materializations) are strategies for persisting our data inside of our data lake house.